-Personal Information is retained by Cox & Palmer only for as long as it is required for the purpose for which it was collected and in compliance with applicable legislative requirements.
-This may result in us holding personal information beyond the end of our relationship with an individual, such as when it may be subsequently required to respond to issues related to the purpose for which it was collected.
+Personal information is retained by Cox & Palmer only for as long as it is required for the purpose for which it was collected and in compliance with applicable legal requirements.
+This may result in us holding personal information beyond the end of our relationship with an individual.
 When information is no longer required, Cox & Palmer implements procedures to delete, destroy or convert it into an anonymous form.

 Access to Personal Information

 You may request access to the personal information we have about you.
 The request must be in writing and directed to the Cox & Palmer Privacy Officer identified below.
 We may charge a reasonable fee for retrieval and copying of your personal information.
 If the retrieval or copying or your request is extensive, we will notify you of the fee prior to retrieval and copying.

 You have the right to request a correction of the personal information we hold about you.
 We rely on you to provide us with accurate and up-to-date personal and business contact information for the purposes of providing you with legal services and to maintain contact with you.
 If during the course of our professional relationship, any of your information changes, please inform us so that we can make any necessary changes.

 Can I be Denied Access to My Personal Information?